xicato/xig-documentation/api_doc.md

     _\*This depends on the `"type"` value._
     _If `type` is 1 (XBeacon), it will be an Int.
 If `type` is is 0 (no switch) or 2 (Enocean), then it will be a List Int._

-    *NOTE*: You must provide a "Content-Type:application/json" HTTP Header with this.
+    *NOTE*: You must provide a "Content-Type:application/json" HTTP Header with this call.
     You should _probably_ include a Content-Length header as well.

     _For appropriate values to use here, please consult the Sensor Programming Guide._